Top 10 Minecraft Books from Mark Cheverton

 From here on out, the Oracle will assist Gameknight999 through his adventures.
 We also meet the first spider queen, Shaikulud.

 SPOILER ALERT: This book had Herobrine's one fatal mistake: Feyd.
 He sacrificed himself to kill Xa-Tul.
 Nobody knows why he did it.
-Feyd could have helped Xa-Tul, while only sacrificing himself to kill all the NPCs and the User-that-is-not-a-user, but he sacrificed himself, saw Gameknight's point of view, and saved everyone.
+Feyd could have helped Xa-Tul, sacrificing himself to kill all the NPCs and the User-that-is-not-a-user, but he sacrificed himself, saw Gameknight's point of view, and saved everyone.
 Amazing book.

 This book has Herobrine, somehow reborn into the form of the Ender Dragon.
-He teleported into the Overworld and learns a special trick that allows him to spit a transformation wave, changing the Overworld into the End!
+He teleports into the Overworld and learns a special trick that allows him to spit a transformation wave, changing the Overworld into the End!

 The final battle in this book takes place in the Nether.
-When the Herobrine Dragon was killed, he dropped his XP, but it is making a whining noise putting the villagers on edge.
-They stop cooperating with each other, and they decide to drop it into the Abyss, and landmark from the Great Zombie Invasion.
-However, somehow Herobrine's XP controls Herder, and he takes it to the Nether.
-He accidentally breaks the box, and he is infected by Herobrine.
-Gameknight must find a way to kill Herobrine without killing his friend.
-My favorite Minecraft book my Mark Cheverton, by far!
+When the Herobrine Dragon was killed, he dropped his XP, but it made a whining noise, putting the villagers on edge.
+They stopped cooperating with each other and decided to drop it into the Abyss, a landmark from the Great Zombie Invasion.

-When Gameknight returns to Minecraft, he finds what appears to be strange glitches happening.
-Pigs walk backwards, it snows in the desert, and cows are upside down.
-He learns that what is happening is actually command blocks programmed by Herobrine.
-The severity of the command blocks are increasing, and they must go into Herobrine's secret chamber to shut off his timer programmed to dump lava on all the villages on his server.
-This is my second favorite Minecraft book my Mark Cheverton.
+The severity of the command blocks is increasing, and they must go into Herobrine's secret chamber to shut off his timer, which is programmed to dump lava on all the villages on his server.
+This is my second favorite Minecraft book by Mark Cheverton.